yidakra/livevtt/README.md

 - `-vf, --vad-filter`: Whether to utilize the Silero VAD model to try and filter out silences.
 Defaults to false.
 - `-la, --language`: The original language of the stream, if known/not multilingual.
 Can be left unset.
 - `-ua, --user-agent`: User agent to use to retrieve playlists/stream chunks (defaults to 'VLC/3.0.18 LibVLC/3.0.18').
+- `-f, --filter-file`: Path to JSON file containing words to filter out (defaults to 'filter.json').

 ### Subtitle Modes